liujianping/boost-coro/README.md

    and you can read some design & implemention ideas from the web: http://tiemaile.com.

+3. notes

+   current version only tested at linux system, windows & mac ox not supported yet.

    any suggestion & message would be welcome!